19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (b) if the person is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.

-(3) In this section, a warning notice is a notice stating to the effect that —
+(3) In this section —

+(a) a warning notice relating to a personal mobility device is a notice stating to the effect that —

-(a) the riding of personal mobility devices on any road is unlawful;
+(i) the riding of personal mobility devices on any road is unlawful;

-(b) the riding of non‑compliant personal mobility devices, non‑compliant power‑assisted bicycles and non‑compliant bicycles on any public path is ordinarily unlawful; and
+(ii) the riding of non-compliant personal mobility devices, non-compliant power-assisted bicycles and non-compliant bicycles on any public path is ordinarily unlawful; and

-(c) the riding of personal mobility devices, PABs or bicycles may be banned on certain footpaths or shared paths even if not non‑compliant.
+(iii) the riding of personal mobility devices, PABs or bicycles may be banned on certain footpaths or shared paths even if not non-compliant; and

+(b) a warning notice relating to a mobility scooter or motorised wheelchair is a notice stating to the effect that —

+(i) the driving of mobility scooters or motorised wheelchairs on any road is unlawful;

+(ii) the driving of non-compliant mobility vehicles on any public path is ordinarily unlawful; and

+(iii) the driving of mobility scooters or motorised wheelchairs may be banned on certain public paths even if not non-compliant.

+[Act 38 of 2018 wef 01/02/2019]

-### Advertisements of non‑compliant personal mobility device
+### Advertisements of non‑compliant personal mobility device or mobility vehicle

-32\.—(1) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device on any premises or place, must not —
+32\.—(1) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device, mobility scooter or motorised wheelchair on any premises or place, must not —

-(a) publish a non‑compliant PMD advertisement at the premises or place; or
+(a) publish a non-compliant PMD advertisement or a non-compliant mobility vehicle advertisement at the premises or place; or

-(b) authorise or cause a non‑compliant PMD advertisement to be so published.
+(b) authorise or cause a non-compliant PMD advertisement or a non-compliant mobility vehicle advertisement to be so published.

+[Act 38 of 2018 wef 01/02/2019]

 (2) A person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —